BottleRocketStudios/iOS-UtiliKit/README.md

 [![codecov](https://codecov.io/gh/BottleRocketStudios/iOS-UtiliKit/branch/master/graph/badge.svg)](https://codecov.io/gh/BottleRocketStudios/iOS-UtiliKit)
 [![codebeat badge](https://codebeat.co/badges/e47aed79-20ee-4054-b8cd-2bdaceab52dd)](https://codebeat.co/projects/github-com-bottlerocketstudios-ios-utilikit-master)

-### Purpose
+## Purpose

 This library provides several useful and often common additions for iOS applications.
 These extensions, protocols, and structs are designed to simplify boilerplate code as well as remove common "Stringly-typed" use cases.

-### Key Concepts
+## Key Concepts

-This library is divided into 6 parts.
+This library is divided into 7 parts, which are available as CocoaPods subspecs.
-* Instantiation - This subspec changes "Stringly-typed" view instantiation, view controller instantiation, and reusable view dequeuing into type-safe function calls.
+* **Instantiation** - This subspec changes "Stringly-typed" view instantiation, view controller instantiation, and reusable view dequeuing into type-safe function calls.
-* General - This subspec includes extensions for both FileManager and UIView.
+* **General** - This subspec includes extensions for both `FileManager` and `UIView`.
 These simplify getting common URLs and programmatically adding views down to simple variables and function calls.
-* Version - This subspec simplifies the display of version and build numbers.
+* **Version** - This subspec simplifies the display of version and build numbers.
-* TimelessDate - This subspec is an abstraction away from Date and Calendar.
+* **TimelessDate** - This subspec is an abstraction away from `Date` and `Calendar`.
 It is primarily designed to be used for simple scheduling and day comparisons in which the time is less important that the actual day.
-* Container - This subspec provides a simple ContainerViewController without any built-in navigation construct.
+* **Container** - This subspec provides a simple `ContainerViewController` without any built-in navigation construct.
+* **ActiveLabel** - This subspec provides a `UILabel` subclass that renders gradient "loading" animations while the label's `text` property is set to `nil`.
-* Obfuscation - This subspec provides simple routines to remove plaintext passwords or keys from your source code.
+* **Obfuscation** - This subspec provides simple routines to remove plaintext passwords or keys from your source code.

+## Usage

-### Usage
+### Instantiation

 #### Reusable Views

 Registering and dequeuing cells, collection view supplementary views, table view headers and footers, and annotations is as simple as calling register on their presenting view, and dequeuing them in the collectionView(_:, cellForItemAt:) -> UICollectionViewCell, or equivalent, function.

 ``` swift